CeereMugambi/system-engineering_devops/shell_permissions/README.md

-script that prints the effective username of current user
+Script that prints all groups current user is part of